Top Answers to Artificial Intelligence Interview Questions

 Learn more about Machine Learning algorithms from our Artificial Intelligence Tutorial!

 Naive Bayes Machine Learning algorithm is a powerful algorithm for predictive modeling.
 It is a set of algorithms with a common principle based on Bayes Theorem.
 The fundamental Naive Bayes assumption is that each feature makes an independent and equal contribution to the outcome.

 Perceptron is an algorithm that is able to simulate the ability of the human brain to understand and discard; it is used for the supervised classification of the input into one of the several possible non-binary outputs.

 Wish to achieve a complete knowledge of Artificial Intelligence?
 Enroll in Artificial Intelligence Training at Hyderabad now!

 - Independent component analysis

 |Minimal training model||Exhaustive training model|

 Ensemble learning is a computational technique in which classifiers or experts are strategically formed and combined.
-It is used to improve the classification, prediction, function approximation etc of a model.
+It is used to improve classification, prediction, function approximation, etc. of a model.